tbmreza/lisp-interpreter/README.md

 # DRAFT

+issues:
 - turnt.toml unclosed string python panics

 setup.sh:
 pipx install turnt  # 1.11.0

+??:
+turnt simulate typing enter (test multiline string input to repl) racket readline

+This lisp interpreter has 2 interfaces:
+    - A repl to type programs in.
+        We manage testing in this way using [turnt].
+Usage is `turnt mal_process/*/*.t`.

+    - An implementation of racket's #lang protocol.
+        Usage is `racket program.mal`.

 interpreter testing infra (instin)
     you see interpreter project, you remember this infra